HR Entreprenuers: 3 Game Changers You Don’t Know You Need

 I’m sitting here struggling to write this blog post because I feel like what I should be sharing with you is something revolutionary.
 And quite frankly, I’m afraid you’re going to be disappointed.

 Are You Ready for These Business Game Changers?

 Nevertheless, I’ve worked with a ton of entrepreneurs during my 8+ years in business and there are many commonalities that correlate to both failure and success.
 The 3 I’m giving you today I’m calling “game changers” because so many business owners don’t do them and when I find someone who does, it’s almost astonishing.

 These game changers cut cut across industries, businesses and niches for HR entrepreneurs, job board operators, contract recruiters and human resource consultants.

 #1 – Reject Perfectionism

-The sooner you realize you’re not in control, the happier, more consistent and more money you’ll have.
-I promise.
-Perfect does not exist.
-You are not in control.
-You can have 100 RSVPs plus a waiting list for your premier event and that day, the caterer won’t show up.
-Or the power will go out.
-And guess what?
-You’ll figure it out because you’re smart.
-And people, the good ones will be understanding and even help you.
-The trolls?
-Ignore them.
-Haters are gonna hate.
+The sooner you accept that you don’t have control, the happier, more reliable, and wealthier you’ll be.
+I swear.
+Perfect is not a thing.
+You don’t have control.
+For your premier event, the caterer might not appear even if you have 100 RSVPs and a waiting list. otherwise the electricity will cut out.
+And what’s this?
+You’re intelligent, therefore you’ll understand it.
+And nice people will sympathize with you and perhaps even assist you.
+The trolling?
+Neglect them.
+Haters will always hate.
 They weren’t going to be good for your business anyway.
 But if you had not tried, if you allowed “perfection paralysis” to keep you from taking action, nothing would have happened and you would have missed the many opportunities and blessings available to you.

 #2 – Reject Over-Planning